 March 28: In Glasgow, Scotland, a scotch whisky factory explodes, burying 20 firefighters.
 The massive blaze, caused by approximately 1 million gallons of the spirit being aged in oak barrels, takes a whole week to extinguish.
 Over 450 firefighters are involved in battling the blaze.

 April 1: A French atom bomb explodes over the Sahara, for the second time.
 The first French atomic bomb test took place on 13th February of this year and was code-named “Gerboise Bleue” (Blue Desert Rat).

 April 1: A census estimates the resident population of the United States to be 179,245,000 showing a population increase of 18.5% when compared to the 1950 census.

 April 2: Cuba buys oil from USSR.

-April 8: President Dwight D. Eisenhower signs a Civil Rights Bill is passed by the US Senate with measures against discriminatory voting practices.
+April 8: President Dwight D. Eisenhower signs a Civil Rights Bill, which is passed by the US Senate with measures against discriminatory voting practices.
 You can read more about the 1960 Civil Rights Bill here.